Close Menu

 Full exemption available for land used and occupied as an eligible BTR development.

-During construction period, general ex gratia relief may be available if commercial activities make a significant contribution to the supply of housing stock in Queensland (see Qld Revenue Public Ruling DA000.15.4 here).
+During the construction period, general ex gratia relief may be available if commercial activities make a significant contribution to the supply of housing stock in Queensland (see Qld Revenue Public Ruling DA000.15.4 here).

 Foreign duty surcharge